 No matter what you do, or what is happening in your life, sleep IS important.
 My wife and I just recently had a baby girl, and as many of you know, it gets harder and harder to get a full nights sleep.
-Although you may not realize it, EMF’s dramatically effect the quality of our sleep.
+Although you may not realize it, EMF’s dramatically affect the quality of our sleep.
 One primary reason for this was revealed in a study conducted by the Department of Electrical and Electronic Engineering at The University of Melbourne, that showed EMF’s impede the bodies production of melatonin, a hormone that regulates sleep and wakefulness.
 Interestingly, this happens because the pineal gland (where the melatonin is produced) senses the EMF’s as light, and therefore slows the melatonin production.

 Sleep is our body’s most important time to repair cells and fight off any current or potential ailments.
 EMF’s have consistently produced symptoms like: